 The past couple weeks were pretty hectic between boxes, tiny house plans customization and trips to Home Depot.
 They now know me on a first name basis and are all aware that I have no idea what I’m doing or talking about.
 Jose at the Pro Desk helped me prepare my first material order.
 I lumped up a little over $2,500 worth of lumber, plywood, insulation, expanding foam, nails, screws, saw blades and stuff.
+But before my order arrives, I need to tackle another task – trailer leveling.

-What I thought would be an easy task turned out to be a little more challenging than expected (which is probably something I should get used to).
+What I thought would be an easy task of leveling the trailer, turned out to be a little more challenging than expected (which is probably something I should get used to).
 The instructions advise spreading the load 70% on the floor jacks and 30% on the wheels.
 After running around getting the trailer up and down, I realized the right side wheels would be off the ground no matter how hard I tried to level the trailer.
 So I cut some plywood to slide it under the wheels.
 That gave me a good excuse to use my table saw for the very first time and I am happy to say that this post is being typed with ten healthy fingers.

 I had to take into consideration some minor twisting going on with the trailer but I got it pretty close to level.